Sign up for insider tips and health care news

 Absolutely $0.
 Also, no deductibles.
 We are not an insurance plan.

-We provide full service healthcare for a low monthly membership fee.
+We provide full service healthcare with extended access to your Medical Provider for a low monthly membership fee.
 That is part of DPC care.
 No Hassle health care!

 Co-Pays are what your will have to pay after you have met your deductible and your insurance starts paying for some of your services.
 These are typically between 10%-50%.
 However, the prices that you are going to be paying are bloated insurance prices, so your Co-Pay might be equivalent and usually much higher than what you would pay on a discounted cash price with your DPC membership.
 (For example, an MRI might cost $3,000, and with a co-pay of 20% after meeting your deductible, you would still be paying $600, when the same MRI would only be $300 or less from our vendors).

-Insurance Co-pays tend to be high, and even PCP visits usually cost you $150 on a high deductible plan, which is what most people have.
+Insurance Co-pays tend to be high, and even PCP visits usually cost you $150 on a high deductible plan, which is what most people have and can afford.

 You also have to pay for everything until you have met your deductible, so that adds up.

-For half the price of the common deductible of $2000, a prepaid annual Standard DPC membership of $1000, will already include unlimited visits, prescriptions, and a lot of other included services.
+For half the price of the common deductible of $2,000, a prepaid annual Standard DPC membership of $1,000, will already include unlimited visits, prescription refills, some labs, and a lot of other included services.

-However, the ONLY thing that your insurance can’t be used for is the low monthly subscription fee.
+However, your insurance can’t be used for low monthly membership fee that gives you all these personalized services and extended access to your Medical Provider.
 A lot of the services is done at the clinic no additional charge.

 Yes, we strongly recommend for everyone to have a separate health insurance, to cover for hospitalization and other catastrophic health events.